bifrost-io/bifrost-wiki/staking-liquidity-protocol-slp/vdot.md

 **Multi-environment Compatibility**
 {% endhint %}

-vDOT is one of Substrate assets in Bifrost parachain, by using the [HRMP](https://wiki.polkadot.network/docs/learn-crosschain#xcmp-cross-chain-message-passing) channels between Bifrost and others, it can be easily utilized in EVM, WASM and Substrate competiable parachains.
+vDOT is one of Substrate assets in Bifrost parachain, by using the [HRMP](https://wiki.polkadot.network/docs/learn-crosschain#xcmp-cross-chain-message-passing) channels between Bifrost and others, it can be easily utilized in EVM, WASM and Substrate compatible parachains.

 ## How it works?